humphd/purl/README.md

 # purl

-Pretty print the contents of a resource at a URL
+Pretty print the contents of a resource at a URL.

+A small node cli to demonstrate testing.